grupo-avispa/dsr_ros/dsr_agent/README.md

 **Author: Alberto Tudela<br />**

-The dsr_agent package has been tested under [ROS2] Galactic on [Ubuntu] 20.04.
+The dsr_agent package has been tested under [ROS2] Humble on [Ubuntu] 22.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation